 Why does rice need to be dried?

-Rice is very moist when it’s harvested by threshing and must be dried quickly for transportation, storage and packaging to retain its nutritional value.
+Rice is very moist when it’s harvested by threshing and part of its production involves drying it quickly for transportation, storage and packaging to retain its nutritional value.

 What do mills do with all those small logs (the ones that aren’t large enough to use for lumber)?